Fiesta Filipina just opened at the mall — one of very few spots to get Filipino food in Tucson

 Sharing her heritage

-Beyond Fiesta Filipina, there are very few places in Tucson that offer Filipino food — so few that Ward can count each of them on only one hand and still have fingers leftover.
+Beyond Fiesta Filipina, there are very few places in Tucson that offer Filipino food — so few that Ward can count them on one hand and still have fingers leftover.

-“I am so jealous of other Asian restaurants — Chinese restaurants are on every corner, Japanese restaurants of course, Vietnamese, Thai,” Ward says.
+“I am so jealous of other Asian restaurants — Chinese restaurants are on every corner; Japanese restaurants, of course; Vietnamese, Thai,” Ward said.
 “Why not Filipino?”

-Sharing a slice of the Philippines in Tucson is what she decided to do — after a failed attempt at retiring, that is.
+Sharing a slice of the Philippines in Tucson is what she decided to do — after a failed attempt at retiring.

+Ward previously owned three Baskin-Robbins locations in Tucson, which her son later took over.

 She went the food truck route because she wanted to go where the people were — concerts, holiday parties, events where thousands of people gathered.